The Free Seed Project

 We’re on a mission to help people grow their own healthy food right in their communities!

-Rob Greenfield and the Live Like Ally Foundation have partnered to provide the seeds, literally, for an alternative to the industrial, globalized food system, and to encourage people to make a deeper connection with the earth.
+Rob Greenfield and the Live Like Ally Foundation have partnered to provide the seeds, literally, for an alternative to the industrial, global food system, and to encourage people to make a deeper connection with the earth.
 In 2018 we helped over 2,000 people across all 50 states of the USA to grow their own food.
-This year, we’re are back at it again, giving away free garden starter kits to 3,000 more people to help them grow their own food.
+In 2019 we sent out another 3,000 free seed packs.
+This year we will be sending free garden starter kits to 5,000 people to help them grow their own food!

 The garden starter kit includes seeds for healthy greens like kale, arugula and spinach, nourishing veggies like carrots and beets, and tasty herbs like basil and cilantro.
 We’ll send you a small amount of each seed, which provides enough for a small to medium sized garden!
 Plus, we will send you a mix of flowers, which will support the beneficial insects, bees and butterflies in your community and provide you with beautiful visuals and fragrant smells.
 That’s quite the garden, all from one envelope in the mail!

 We want to increase access to organic gardening and healthy food for as many people as we can.
 If you were to go to the store and purchase 15 or so different packs of seeds it might cost around $40.
 By ordering in bulk, we are able to provide seed starter kits at a cost to us of less than $2 including shipping.
 This kit provides the recipient with enough seeds to start a small garden in their yard, a community garden plot, fill up pots on their balcony or patio, or anywhere they’d like.

 Help the Free Seed Project and Get Involved